 1. Feel like a real Italian at Trattoria Da Augusto

 Attention!
 In this restaurant credit cards are not accepted, so bring cash if you do not want to be left to wash the dishes.
-As for the ambience, it is common to share a table with other diners and you will probably be amazed because they will give you the bill directly on the paper tablecloth.
-Now that is making good use of the raw material!
+As for the atmosphere, it is common to share a table with other diners and you will probably be amazed because they will give you the bill directly on the paper tablecloth.
+That's what it means to make good use of the raw material!

 Practical information about Trattoria Da Augusto